procrastinate-org/procrastinate/docs/howto/app.rst

 Initiate and terminate the connection to the database
 -----------------------------------------------------

-The app must be opened at the beginning of the program to initiate the connection to the database, and eventually closed to properly terminate it.
+The app must be opened at the beginning of the program to create the connection pool to the database, and eventually closed to properly terminate it.

 The app implements several ways to do this.